-Risk Title Description Consequence of Risk Current Controls RAG Status Market Risk This is the risk that, through adverse market fluctuations in the value of the sums that the Council borrows and invests, there is a detrimental impact on the Council. returned in full to the Council as per the Only a proportion of the Council's investments will be invested in instruments whose value are subject to market movements.
-The proportion will not exceed the maximum percentage the Council will invest in investments over 365 days.
-Interest Rate Risk This is the risk that fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the organisation's finances, against which the organisation has failed to protect itself adequately.
-The Council has set limits for its fixed and variable rate exposure in its Treasury Indicators in this report unexpected higher interest costs due to market variations.
+Risk Title Description Consequence of Risk Current Controls RAG Status Market Risk This is the risk that, through adverse market fluctuations in the value of the sums that the Council borrows and invests, there is a detrimental impact on the Council.
+That investment funds will not be returned in full to the Council as per the contractual obligation of the counterparty due to market variations.
+Council's investments will be invested in instruments Green Interest Rate Risk This is the risk that fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the organisation's finances, against which the organisation has failed to protect itself adequately.
+The Council has set limits for its fixed and variable rate exposure in its Treasury Indicators in this report That the Council will be faced with unexpected higher interest costs due to market variations.
 The Council manages this risk by having a view of the future course of interest rates and then formulating a treasury management strategy accordingly which aims to maximise investment earnings consistent with control of risk or alternatively, seeks to minimise expenditure on interest costs on borrowing.
-Green Legal and Regulatory Risk This is the risk that the organisation itself, or an organisation with which it is dealing in its treasury management activities, fails to act in accordance with its legal powers or regulatory requirements, including failure to comply with the CIPFA Codes and that the organisation suffers losses accordingly. returned in full to the Council due to the failure of the counterparty to comply with their contractual investing until it has ensured that it has all
+Green Legal and Regulatory Risk This is the risk that the organisation itself, or an organisation with which it is dealing in its treasury management activities, fails to act in accordance with its legal powers or regulatory requirements, including failure to comply with the CIPFA Codes and that the organisation suffers losses accordingly.
+That investment funds will not be returned in full to the Council due to the failure of the counterparty to comply with their contractual obligations The Council will not undertake any form of investing until it has ensured that it has all necessary powers and has complied with all regulations.
+Green